julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-to-grow-indoors.md

 **Magic:** Healing, beauty, house blessing
 **Folklore:** Hung above doors in African diasporic traditions to protect from harm; used in Egyptian and Mediterranean healing rites.
 **Why indoors:** Needs a sunny spot and well-draining soil.
-Break a leaf to soothe burns—or to anoint the skin before rituals.
+Break a leaf to soothe burns or to anoint the skin before rituals.

 ---